see all...Viewing 3 out of 5 projects

-stenforSlAssociates Architects, Los Angeles, CA, US, SENIOR DESIGNER - JOB CAPTAIN
+stenforSlAssociates Architects, Los Angeles, CA, US, PROJECT DESIGNER

 Quatro Design Group, Los Angeles, CA, US, SENIOR DESIGNER - DESIGNER

 I am part of the design team working on design-built project competitions for college campuses in California.
-The projects are generally large to medium size buildings for the Los Angeles Community Colleges District.
-As a senior designer, I am involved in the overall design process including preliminary programming studies, design research, 3D modeling, final presentation, and project coordination involving project architects, consultants, and manufactures.
-I work on schematic design, design development, and construction drawings.
-I am involved in the projects’ LEED research and accreditation procedures.
+The projects are generally medium to large size classroom, science and administration buildings for the Los Angeles Community Colleges District and the Los Angeles Unified School District.
+As senior designer, I am involved in preliminary programming studies, design research, BIM and 3D modeling, final presentation, and project coordination.
+I work on schematic design, design development, and construction documents.
+I am involved in LEED accreditation procedures.
 In addition, I prepare design proposals for clients developing small community projects for non-profit organizations and affordable housing developers in East Los Angeles.

-Skidmore, Owings & Merrill LLP (SOM), Los Angeles, CA, US, DESIGNER - INTERIOR ARCHITECTURAL PROFESSIONAL
+Skidmore, Owings & Merrill LLP (SOM), Los Angeles, CA, US, INTERIOR ARCHITECTURAL PROFESSIONAL

 I am part of the technical team working on commercial projects.
 In addition, I am involved in getting construction permits including getting Conditional Use Permits for commercial projects in California.
-I produce design development and construction drawings.
-Also, I coordinate with consultants all documents and drawings.
+I produce design development and construction documents.
+Also, I am in charge of coordinate with consultants documents and drawings.
 In addition, I prepare preliminary design packages researching information including site analysis, fee estimating, and building code analysis.

 REBAR & MORE, Chino, CA, US, REINFORCING STEEL PROJECT DETAILER

-Under the direction of a civil engineer, I produce shop drawings including plans, elevations, and sections for the manufacturing and placing of reinforcing steel bars (rebar).
+Under the direct direction of office principal and civil engineer Howard Azimi, I produce shop drawings including plans, elevations, and sections for the manufacturing and placing of reinforcing steel bars (rebar).
 These plans are to be used in conjunction with structural and architectural drawings.
 Some projects include power plants, parking structures, schools, and hotels.
 Also I help estimating these jobs.

 Southern California Institute of Architecture (SCI-Arc), Los Angeles, CA, US, Masters, MASTER OF DESIGN RESEARCH STUDIES